+1. Proposed Developments demonstrating the The largest scope of rehabilitation work on an existing and occupied affordable rental housing developmenta per square foot basis, as demonstrated by a capital needs assessment and by Authority review;

+2. Proposed Developments at risk of losing affordability through expiring restrictive covenants, loss of rental subsidies and/or conversion to market rate housing within 5 years of the date of Application, or as such risk and/or time period is otherwise determined by the Authority to be consistent with the goals of the Plan

+2. Proposed Developments identified by the State, the municipality, or other regional, community or municipally-recognized organization as in need of rehabilitation for community revitalization purposes;

+3. Proposed Developments seeking re-syndication of a prior allocation of Credits-or at risk of losing affordability through expiring restrictive covenants and/or conversion to market rate housing;

+4. Proposed Developments that are: (i) planned as part of an overall phased affordable rental housing development which is in full compliance with all applicable requirements and goals of the Plan (each collectively, an "Existing Phased Development"), (ii) the second or other subsequent phase of the Existing Phased Development, and (iii) either contiguous with, or located within close proximity of, the Existing Phased Development;

+5. Proposed Developments with demonstrated cost efficiencies (as defined in the Guidelines);

+6. The Applicant's demonstrated successful performance as developer and/or managing member/manager/general partner of the ownership entity of LIHTC Program properties that remained in good standing throughout the development and compliance periods;

-- 1. The largest scope of rehabilitation work on a per square foot basis, as demonstrated by a capital needs assessment and by Authority review; - 2.
-Proposed Developments identified by the State, the municipality, or other regional, community or municipally-recognized organization as in need of rehabilitation for community revitalization purposes; - 3.
-Proposed Developments seeking re-syndication of a prior allocation of Credits or at risk of losing affordability through expiring restrictive covenants and/or conversion to market rate housing; - 4.
-Proposed Developments located in a municipality where there is less than 10% assisted and deed restricted housing according to the definition in Section 8-30g(k) of the Connecticut General Statutes and identified on the "Affordable Housing Appeals Procedure List" published by DOH; - 5.
-The greatest number of sustainability design measures set forth on Exhibit A-1: Preservation Sustainable Design, attached hereto; - 6.
-The Applicant's demonstrated ownership experience with LIHTC Program properties.
+74. Proposed Developments located in a municipality where there is less than 10% assisted and deed restricted housing according to the definition in Section 8-30g(k) of the Connecticut General Statutes and identified on the "Affordable Housing Appeals Procedure List" published by DOH;

+85. The greatest number of sustainability design measures set forth on Exhibit A-1: Preservation Sustainable Design, attached hereto;

+Connecticut Housing Finance Authority 20262024 - 20272025 Qualified Allocation Plan Adopted by the Board of Directors , 2025July 27, 2023 / Approved \\\\\\ - 14 - Formatted: Not Highlight

+Formatted: Not Highlight

+Formatted: Not Highlight

+Formatted: Underline

+Formatted: Not Highlight

+Formatted: Underline

+Formatted: Underline

+Formatted: Indent: Left: 0.5", First line: 0.5"

+9. Proposed Developments identified by the State, the municipality, or other regional, community or municipally-recognized organization as needing rehabilitation for community revitalization purposes.

+6. The Applicant's demonstrated ownership experience with LIHTC Program properties.